-Many adults in the United States avoid gluten for various reasons, thinking it will make them healthier.
+Many adults in the United States avoid gluten for various reasons, thinking it will make them healthier or at the very least lose weight.
 Gluten-free food is often higher in fat and sugar than their gluten-containing counterparts, and avoiding healthy whole grains can actually be more damaging for your health.
-Unless you have a celiac disease, or a confirmed intolerance to gluten, there is no need to avoid it.
+Unless you have celiac disease or a confirmed intolerance to gluten, there is no need to avoid it.

-X Food Is Bad For You, and Should Not Be Eaten
+“[Fill In Blank] Is Bad for You, and Should Not Be Eaten”

 Food myths like the one above fail to look at the whole picture.
-Lets take chocolate as an example.
-Eating an appropriately sized chocolate dessert a couple of times per week is not going to do much damage to your health if the rest of your diet is full of fruits, vegetables, good carbohydrates, and exercise.
+Let’s take chocolate as an example.
+Eating an appropriately sized chocolate dessert a couple of times per week as a nice indulgence is not going to do much damage to your health if the rest of your diet is full of fruits, vegetables, whole grains, legumes, and exercise.